Link to www.clintburdett.com

 That is why "the boss" will learn to care about the discount rate?
 Back to her story.

-click to go to previous page The Terminal Value
+previous page The Terminal Value

-Considerations about the Discount Rate click to go to next page
+Considerations about the Discount Rate next page